-The Commonwealth of Massachusetts has 63 district courts and 20 superior courts that resolve more than 235,000 criminal cases each year.
-The fact that a person is charged with an offense doesn't mean that he or she committed the crime.
+Massachusetts courts resolve more than 235,000 criminal cases each year.
+The fact that a person is charged with an offense doesn't necessarily mean that they committed the crime.
 Guilt must be determined by a judge or jury.
-The most serious cases, the ones that often result in a prison sentence of more than two and a half years, are usually heard in superior court, and the less serious cases are usually heard in district court.
+The most serious cases, the ones that often result in a prison sentence of more than 2.5 years, are usually heard in Superior Court, and the less serious cases are usually heard in District Court.

-A criminal conviction can result in imprisonment as well as other serious consequences.
-A few examples of other consequences include the risk of deportation if you not a United States citizen, the loss of public housing benefits, and the inability to obtain a student loan.
-Included in this website are a variety of links to legal help including assistance that is provided free of charge.
+A criminal conviction can result in going to prison or jail, as well as other serious consequences.
+A few examples of other consequences include getting deported if you’re not a U.S. citizen, losing public housing benefits, and the not being able to get a student loan.
+These pages include a variety of links to legal help, including free assistance.